Dan-Nassirharand/dan.slidev/toolchains/intro.md

 - For platforms that do not have an OS, ELF files are too complex to easily run
 - Other file formats strip all unnecessary data except for address, data and data validation
+- You can take an ELF file an convert it to other types by using `objcopy`

 ---